-MEMBER STATE HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL ,IT, EE, PL COMMISSION PROPOSAL Drafting suggestions Comments of the annual income or turnover.
-Also we are wondering why the DSA and the TCO Regulation provide for different maximum amounts of penalities (TCO: turnover-related sanctions of max.
-4%).
-To what extent are parallels to be drawn based on the provisions of the two regulations?
+MEMBER STATE HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL, LU HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL, LU COMMISSION PROPOSAL Drafting suggestions Comments the two regulations?
 If the two regulations contain (partially) parallel obligations, this should also be taken into account when setting sanctions.
 4. Member States shall ensure that the maximum amount of a periodic penalty payment shall not exceed 5 % of the average daily turnover of the provider of intermediary services concerned in the preceding financial year per day, calculated from the date specified in the decision concerned.
 AT (Drafting): 4.
 Member States shall ensure that the maximum amount of a periodic penalty payment shall not exceed 5 % of the average daily turnover or income of the provider of intermediary services concerned in the preceding financial year per day, calculated from the date specified in the decision concerned.
-Article 43 Right to lodge a complaint Recipients of the service shall have the right to lodge a complaint against providers of intermediary services alleging an infringement EL (Drafting): Recipients of the service, individuals or representative organisations, shall have the DE (Comments): We welcome the individual right of users as set out in Art.
-43 to lodge complaints against
+Article 43 Right to lodge a complaint Recipients of the service shall have the right to lodge a complaint against providers of EL (Drafting): DE (Comments): intermediary services alleging an infringement of this Regulation with the Digital Services Coordinator of the Member State where the recipient resides or is established.
+The Digital Services Coordinator shall assess the complaint and, where appropriate, transmit it to the Digital Services Coordinator of establishment.
+Where the complaint falls under the responsibility of Recipients of the service, individuals or representative organisations, shall have the right to lodge a complaint against providers of intermediary services alleging an infringement of this Regulation with the Digital Services Coordinator of the Member State where the recipient resides or is established == We welcome the individual right of users as set out in Art.
+43 to lodge complaints against providers with the DSC of their MS. However, in order to ensure the effectiveness of this right, it has to be clarified: how users of intermediary services will be informed that they can lodge a complaint with the DSC;